ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   to distinguish the correct response from multiple requests.
   The token value MUST NOT be used for other purposes, such as a TAM to identify the devices and/or a device to identify TAMs or Trusted Components.
   The TAM SHOULD set an expiration time for each token to facilitate cleanup of  stale request state, and MUST ignore any messages with expired tokens.
-Implementations without explicit token management (e.g., simple TAMs that process requests synchronously\n  and do not maintain state) may not need explicit token expiration.
+Implementations without explicit token management (e.g., simple TAMs that process requests synchronously  and do not maintain state) may not need explicit token expiration.
   The TAM MUST expire the token value after receiving the first response containing the token value and ignore any subsequent messages that have the same token value.
 Implementations SHOULD use a timeout mechanism (see {{tam}}) to eventually